atteneder/glTFast/Documentation~/glTFast.md

 add `GLTFAST_EDITOR_IMPORT_OFF` to the *Scripting Define Symbols* in the *Player Settings* and this feature will be turned off.

 ## Upgrade Guides

+### Upgrade to 4.5

+#### Enforce Built-In shaders

+If you're using the Built-In render pipe and have the Shader Graph package version 12 or newer installed, glTFast will now use the `glTF-generic` shader graph instead of the shaders it used before.
+If you want to revert to the old behavior/shaders, add `GLTFAST_FORCE_BUILTIN_SHADERS` to the list of scripting define symbols in the project settings.

 ### Upgrade to 4.x